getappmap/vscode-appland/README.md

 The diagrams are fully interactive; they aren’t static pictures like UML.
 You can:
 - Expand and collapse packages.
+- Click on edges to view detailed information about dependencies between components.
 - Click on classes to view detailed information about that class.
 - List the functions of a class which are used by the test case.
 - Explore callers and callees.